What We Analyze

 A single hero number shows your estimated lifetime fee exposure.
 Then an itemized breakdown: advisory AUM fees and fund expense ratios — each with annual cost and compounding projections.

-Projection bars show the fee drag at 5, 10, 15, 20, and 30 years.
+Projection bars show the fee impact at 5, 10, 15, 20, and 30 years.
 This is usually the moment people realize what they've been paying.

 We present it with the math, not with panic.
 A forward-path card shows what your data says you can do about it.